conflictpatterns/conflictpatterns/PhDA21.md

 Our group is located  in Trinity College, in the heart of Dublin.
 Trinity was founded in 1592 and is ranked as Ireland’s No.1 University in the QS World University Ranking, THE World University Ranking and the Academic Ranking of World Universities.
 It is a member of the League of European Research Universities.
 The Department of Political Science consistently ranks number #1 in Ireland, in the top 20 in Europe and in the top 50 in the world (QS rankings).

+Trinity is an equal opportunities employer and is committed to employment policies, procedures and practices which do not discriminate on grounds such as gender, civil status, family status, age, disability, race, religious belief, sexual orientation or membership of the travelling community.
+On that basis we encourage and welcome talented people from all backgrounds to join our staff community.
+Trinity’s Diversity Statement can be viewed in full at https://www.tcd.ie/diversity-inclusion/diversity-statement

 # Application Procedure